Share

 But I’ve got a quick four-step framework to help you ensure you’re covering everything that matters for a high-quality video your audience will resonate with:

-1. Using high-quality video production means having a good camera, lighting, and sound equipment that will make people remember your video.
+1. 1.
+High-quality video production means having a good camera, lighting, and sound equipment to make people remember your video.

-4. Editing that’s not rushed: Cut out unnecessary parts and make sure the points you really want to highlight get their fair share of attention.
+1. 4.
+Editing that’s not rushed: Cut out unnecessary parts and ensure the points you want to highlight get their fair share of attention.

 Tip: Pay extra attention to a video’s length.
-On social media or product web pages, short videos tend to perform better, as 59.9% of people dislike lengthy videos.
+Short videos tend to perform better on social media or product web pages, as 59.9% of people dislike lengthy videos.

 7. Choose the right platform to host your video